PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

 # Which steps+heads/MLPs impact which answer digits summarised?
+Previously we look at which entire steps (e.g. step 14) were useful by ablating **all** heads in a step.
+For a step we know is useful, we can ablate one head at a time and find out whether each head is useful.
+CoLab Part10D does this analysis

-This is overall summary of heads and MLP layers by step.
-A non-zero number means that when the cell is ablated, the model produces thie percentange of bad answers.
-This implies the cell is necessary for accurate answers.
+CoLab 10E brings the above information together into a summary of useful heads and MLP layers by step.
+A non-zero number means that when the cell is ablated, the model produces this percentange of bad answers (and so the cell is necessary for accurate answers.)

 <table>
     <thead>